paullepoulpe/master-thesis/src/01_Abstract.md

     - optimizations - soa
     - optimizations - loop fusion

-4. Implementation
+4. LMS
+    - How does lms work
+    - What is the IR, how do transformations work

+5. Delite
     - Parallel patterns in Delite

-    - parts of what is currently in Background
-    - what's wrong with old loop fusion
+6. Delite Redesign
     - go into details of what had to be changed
     - How it used to be , how it is now

+7. Delite tooling
+    - What are the unique challenges when working with a staging compilers
+    - Some techniques that can be used to tackle those challenges

 5. Evaluation
     - amount of stuff that compiles -> was broken, is fixed